 1. Lack of Full Control Over IT Capabilities

 Bruce Schneider, an American computer security professional and privacy specialist, explained that one of the downsides of cloud computing is that end-users have limited customization options.
-He reminded that cloud computing is cheaper than having a physical and localized IT capability because its features and service inclusions are off-the-shelf or predefined.
+He reminded that subscribing to a cloud service is cheaper than having a physical and localized IT capability because its features and service inclusions are off-the-shelf or predefined.
 In other words, the selling point of cloud computing is fewer options at a lower price.

 The lack of extensive control also means that end-users have no other choice but to embrace the limitations of their particular providers.
 The only workaround this disadvantage is for them to look for and choose another provider with capabilities and service inclusions that would match their requirements.